opencoff/ovpn-tool/README.md

 * We use go module support; you will need go 1.10+ or later

-* The build script ``build`` is a shell script to build the program.
+* The build script `build` is a shell script to build the program.
   It does two very important things:
-    * Puts the binary in an OS/Arch specific directory
+    * Puts the binary in an OS+Arch specific directory
     * Injects a git version-tag into the final binary ("linker resolved symbol")

+* The OpenVPN server & client configuration templates are in `src/export.go`.
+  It uses golang's `text/template` syntax.

 * Database encryption:
-    * User passphrase is first expanded to 64 bytes by SHA-512 hashing it.
+    * User passphrase is first expanded to 64 bytes by hashing it via SHA-512.
     * Every encryption uses a different key generated via Argon2i KDF.
-The KDF uses the expanded passphrase with random 32 byte salt.
+The KDF uses the expanded passphrase with a random 32 byte salt.
-    * The KDF parameters are hardcoded in `db.go:kdf()` function.
+    * The KDF parameters are hardcoded in `db.go:kdf()` function;
+      it is currently `Time = 1`, `Mem = 1048576`, and `Threads = 8`.
-    * Database entries are encrypted in AEAD (AES-256-GCM) mode individually.
+    * Database entries are individually encrypted in AEAD (AES-256-GCM) mode.
+      The AEAD nonce size is 32 bytes (instead of the golang default of 12 bytes).
     * Each encrypt operation uses a different key derived as above.
-    * The AEAD nonce is a SHA-256 hash of the KDF salt.
-    * The salt is used as additional data in the AEAD construction.
+    * The KDF salt is used as additional data in the AEAD construction.

-* The OpenVPN server & client configuration templates are in `src/export.go`.
-  It uses golang's `text/template` syntax.
+    * The AEAD nonce is a SHA-256 hash of the KDF salt; this saves us from having to generate & save another random quantity.

 ## Guide to Source Code
 * `internal/ovpn/`: Core library that does certificate management and